isomerpages/mlaw-acd/index.md

 layout: homepage
 title: 'Ministry of Law - ACD'
 permalink: /
-notification: <a href="/list-of-registered-dealers/" target="_blank">If you suspect that an investment scheme could be fraudulent or is being misused for any illicit activity, you should <a href="https://eservices.police.gov.sg/content/policehubhome/homepage/police-report.html" target="_blank">consider reporting it to the police immediately</a> or at any Neighbourhood Police Centre.</a>
+notification: <a href="/list-of-registered-dealers/" target="_blank">If you suspect that your investment scheme relating to precious stones and precious metals could be fraudulent or is being misused for any illicit activity, click here to find out on what you should consider doing.</a>
 sections:
     - hero:
           title: 'Regulatory Regime for Precious Stones and Precious Metals Dealers'